Tiina Herttua

 Tiina Herttua & Erika Kusumoto (Japan)

-Gallery Kouta, Poikolo-museum, Kouvola, Finland
+Gallery Kouta, Poikolo Art Museum, Kouvola, Finland

 Bio